kkonstantin182/kkonstantin182/README.md

 # Hi, I'm Konstantin 👋

-💡 **Analytics (Data) Engineer** with a strong background in analytical modeling 📊, data pipelines 🔗, and automation 🤖.
+💡 **Data Engineer** with a strong background in analytical modeling 📊, data pipelines 🔗, and automation 🤖.

 ### 🛠 Background
 - 🔬 **2 years** as a Physics Research Scientist.